Theory of Semiconductor

 The relation between energy gap and absolute temperature for Si and Ge are given as, Where, T = absolute temperature in oK Assuming room temperature to be 300oK,

 At room temperature resistivity of semiconductor is in between insulators and conductors.
 Semiconductors show negative temperature coefficient of resistivity that means its resistance decreases with increase in temperature.
-Both Si and Ge are elements of IV group i.e. both elements have 4 valence electrons.
+Both Si and Ge are elements of IV group, i.e. both elements have four valence electrons.
 Both form the covalent bond with the neighboring atom.
-At absolute zero temperature both behave as insulator i.e. the valence band is full while conduction band is empty but as the temperature is raised more and more covalent bonds break and electrons are set free and jump to the conduction band.
+At absolute zero temperature both behave like an insulator, i.e. the valence band is full while conduction band is empty but as the temperature is raised more and more covalent bonds break and electrons are set free and jump to the conduction band.
 In the above energy band diagrams of a semiconductor.
-CB is the conduction band and VB is the valence band.
+CB is the conduction band, and VB is the valence band.
 At 0oK, the VB is full with all the valence electrons.

 Intrinsic SemiconductorsAs per theory of semiconductor, semiconductor in its pure form is called as intrinsic semiconductor.
 In pure semiconductor number of electrons (n) is equal to number of holes (p) and thus conductivity is very low as valence electrons are covalent bonded.
 In this case we write n = p = ni, where ni is called the intrinsic concentration.
 It can be shown that ni can be written Where, n0 is a constant, T is the absolute temperature, VG is the semiconductor band gap voltage, and VT is the thermal voltage.
 The thermal voltage is related to the temperature by VT = kT/q Where, k is the Boltzmann constant (k = 1.381 × 10 − 23 J/K).
 In intrinsic semiconductors conductivity (σ) is determined by both electrons (σe) and holes (σh) and depends on the carrier density. σe = neμe, σh = peμh Conductivity, Where n, p = numbers of electrons and holes respectively. μh, μe = mobility of free holes and electrons respectively N = n = p e = charge on carrier